miljonka/miniproject/README.md

-Project done for the course  [Configuration Management Systems](https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/?from=MoodleNews)
+Project done for the course  [Configuration Management Systems](https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/?from=MoodleNews) by Tero Karvinen

 &nbsp;
 --